rax1795/SolaceSubscriber/README.md

 # SolaceSubscriber
 Utilizing Solace javascript samples to create a simple subscriber that will listen on a selected topic.

+The subscriber was created to consume messages from a [publisher](), which is publishing simple registration data on to a topic

 ### Download the Solace JavaScript API

 These samples depend on version 10 or later of the Solace JavaScript API library.